Simple answer: The need for a car depends on where you live.

 * When you own a car, you’ll be able to go wherever you want to go whenever you want to go.
-Panama is such a beautiful country, you’ll be able to explore more places if you own a car.
+Panama is such a beautiful country; you can explore more places if you own a car.

-* In case of an emergency, you can get to a hospital or doctor’s office faster if you own your own car.
+* In an emergency, you can get to a hospital or doctor’s office faster if you own your car.
 You won’t need to wait for transportation to come to you or rely on friends to drive you.
-Some towns in Panama have no emergency services so you’ll definitely need a car if you live in one of these areas.
+Some towns in Panama have no emergency services, so you’ll need a car if you live in one of these areas.

-* Some towns have very limited choices for grocery stores, restaurants, shopping, and doctors/dentist, or hospitals.
-If you live in one of these towns, you will definitely need to own a car so you can easily get to the amenities you need.
+* Some towns have very limited choices for grocery stores, restaurants, shopping, doctors/dentists, or hospitals.
+If you live in one of these towns, you must own a car to get to the amenities you need quickly.

 Can You Get By Without a Car?

-Many towns have a good bus system which is even more affordable than a taxi.
-Bus stops are throughout Panama but you can flag a bus down without being at a bus stop.
+Many towns have a sound bus system, which is even more affordable than a taxi.
+Bus stops are throughout Panama, but you can flag a bus down without being at a bus stop.

 You can take a bus across Panama.
 A bus allows you to let someone else do the driving so you can enjoy the scenery.
 But be aware that some buses are very cold so take a sweater or coat.
 It is less than $20 to take a bus from Panama City to David, a 7-hour drive.

 Some towns have very limited taxi or bus services.
 If you don’t want to own a car, research transportation options before moving to an area.